-One of the biggest challenges for a lot of runners is fitting a run into a busy schedule.
+One of the biggest challenges for a lot of runners is how to fit a run into a busy schedule.
 Between working a full time job, looking after a young family and other commitments, finding time to run almost seems impossible.

-Not having enough time to run is one of the most common complaints I hear from my clients and prospective clients.
+Not having enough time to run is one of the most common complaints I hear from the runners I work with.

-Here are some tips for fitting a run into a busy schedule.
+Here are some tips on how to fit a run into a busy schedule.